openstack-archive/fuel-docs/pages/reference-architecture/0060-quantum-vs-nova-network.rst

 continue using nova-network.

 In order to deploy Neutron, you need to enable it in the Fuel configuration.
-Fuel will then set up an additional Neutron components on the controllers.
+Fuel sets up Neutron components on each of the controllers to act as a router in HA (if deploying in HA mode).

 Terminology
 -----------